ccinkosky/CinkoMVC/README.md

     /**
      * This function performs the migrations for this model.
-     * The first time an instance of this model is created,
+     * When an instance of this model is created, if the table
-     * if the table does not already exist, this method will
+     * does not already exist, this method will be executed.
-     * be executed.
      */
     public function migrate () {
         $this->db->exec("